Efficient implementation of quantum signal processing via the adiabatic-impulse model: quantum signal processing based on double Landau-Zener-Stückelberg-Majorana transitions

 The minimum time of free evolution is equal to the fractional part of the phase divided by $2\pi$ and multiplied by the period of the free evolution.
 Thus, for all additional phases, the waiting time becomes

-With the driving signal $\varepsilon(t)=-A\cos \omega t$, the first transition will be reversed, that lead to an additional $\pi$ phase to the initial phase gain \cite{Ryzhov_2024}.
-This gives the free evolution time that should be added at the beginning of the sequence, denoted as $t_\text{in}$, and between the signal rotation operators, denoted as $t_\text{mid}$ for the rotation around the $x$-axis
+With the driving signal $\varepsilon(t)=-A\cos \omega t$, the first transition will be reversed, and leads to an additional $\pi$ phase to the initial phase gain \cite{Ivakhnenko_2023}.
+This gives the free evolution time that should be added at the beginning of the sequence, denoted as $t_\text{in}$, and between the signal operators, denoted as $t_\text{mid}$ for the rotation around the $x$-axis

-So, we described how to get all the necessary phases such as the phase gain time-intervals before the sequence, between double LZSM transitions, and after the sequence.
-To get the amplitude and the frequency we use the algorithm, described in Ref.~\cite{Ryzhov_2024} for the X-gate.
-With these we have all the parameters required to implement QSP sequences using double LZSM transitions.
+So, we described how to get all the necessary phases, such as the phase gain time-intervals before the sequence, between double LZSM transitions, and after the sequence.
+To obtain the amplitude and the frequency, we use the algorithm described in Ref.~\cite{Ryzhov_2024} for the X gate.
+With these, we have all the parameters required to implement QSP sequences using double LZSM transitions.

-Double LZSM transitions allow us to eliminate the main weakness of the direct implementation of the QSP algorithm with AIM: the transition time diverges as the signal rotation angle approaches zero, making the result highly susceptible to decoherence and dissipation.
-Double transitions allow to perform the QSP sequence fast and with high fidelity by leveraging the LZSM gates technique, using the same driving signal defined for the X-gate in Ref.~\cite{Ryzhov_2024} with the additional free evolution time between transitions $t_\text{ad}$ for the signal operator $W=R_x(\theta)$.
-Then we perform the signal processing operator $S=R_z(\phi_i)$ after each transition.
-By choosing a working point with higher amplitude, we can significantly improve the fidelity of LZSM gates by slightly decreasing the gate execution time.
+Double LZSM transitions allow us to eliminate the main weakness of the direct implementation of the QSP technique with AIM: the transition time diverges as the signal rotation angle approaches zero, making the result highly susceptible to decoherence and dissipation.
+Double transitions allow to perform the QSP sequence fast and with high fidelity by leveraging the LZSM gates technique, using the same driving signal defined for the X gate with the additional free evolution time between transitions $t_\text{ad}$ for the signal operator $W=R_x(\theta)$.
+Then we apply the signal processing operator $S=R_z(\phi_i)$ after each transition.
+By choosing a working point with a higher amplitude, we can significantly improve the fidelity of LZSM gates by slightly decreasing the gate execution time.

-Figure~\ref{Fig_3_Double_trans_Scheme}(a) shows the driving signal used to implement the $R_x(\theta)$ gate, where the time between transitions $t_\text{ad}$ (upper panel) is defined by the rotation angle around the $x$-axis, and the time intervals $t_\text{in}$ and $t_\text{fin}$ are used to gain additional phases before and after transitions to perfectly match our double LZSM transition matrix to an $R_x(\theta)$ gate.
+Figure~\ref{Fig_3_Double_trans_Scheme}(a) shows the driving signal used to implement the $R_x(\theta)$ gate, where the time between transitions $t_\text{ad}$ is defined by the rotation angle around the $x$-axis, and the time intervals $t_\text{in}$ and $t_\text{fin}$ are used to gain additional phases before and after transitions to perfectly match our double LZSM transition matrix to an $R_x(\theta)$ gate.
 Figure~\ref{Fig_3_Double_trans_Scheme}(b) shows the equivalent Mach-Zehnder interferometer scheme, which is used as a controllable quantum logic gate for photons, where the rotation angle around the $x$-axis is defined by additional phase gain in one of the optical ways of the Mach-Zehnder interferometer, which can be tunable.